jennehmonkeh/MycoPortal/README.md

 get rid of extra columns, move barcode to first position (not essential but easier for finding problems if there are problems)

-Run 2 pre-saved queries:  updAddRustState2Notes  -->  updVerbatimDate
+Run 2 pre-saved queries:
-adds “Rust State” to Notes, update VerbatimDate with Date
+*updAddRustState2Notes -->   adds “Rust State” to Notes *updVerbatimDate --> updates all blank VerbatimDate with Date

 Used saved export to export to excel (my documents) and save to text